-This hat pattern will show you how to knit with circular needles for beginners.
+This hat pattern will show you how to knit a hat with circular needles for beginners.

 You won’t be scared to enter the bitterly cold weather in winter with this cosy knit hat.